 It's been 20 years since North America was introduced to a klutzy 14-year-old girl named Sailor Moon (or Serena), who somehow managed to kick ass when she wasn't eating or crushing on all the cute guys surrounding her.

-Loads of people went head over heels for Serena and her friends, and the fandom was born.
-These "Moonies" were in their prime from the late '90s to early 2000s.
-Did people ever take it too far?
+Loads of people, dubbed "Moonies," fell head over heels for Serena in the late 90s to early 2000s.
+Did they ever take it too far?
 Maybe at times.
 Did Rule 34 apply?
 Of course it did.
-Though there was rarely ever a question of which version of the show was better, because the answer will always be the Japanese OG subtitles.
+Though there was never a question of which version of the show was better, because the answer will always be the Japanese OG subtitles one.

-On August 15, meetups and events were running all over the world for International Sailor Moon Day.
-But at Toronto's event for International Sailor Moon Day, where it said on Facebook that 3,200 people were going to attend, only 12 people showed up to the meetup (like, the same amount of people have actually been to the moon).
+On August 15, meet-ups and events were held all over the world for International Sailor Moon Day.
+But at Toronto's event, despite a Facebook post boasting 3,200 attendees, only 12 people showed up (like, the same amount of people who have actually been to the moon).
 And I was one of them.

 When a dozen people show up to an event that was meant for thousands, do you blame the coordinators?
 Or the lazy people who couldn't make it across to Toronto Island on the ferry?
 It didn't matter.
 The day was going to have to go on without them.

-While everyone was pulling out the lunches that they had packed for the day, my friends and I pulled out a couple mickeys of assorted dark liquor (naturally) and got down to celebrating Sailor Moon—although we weren't dressed up, some of the others were.
+While everyone was pulling out the lunches that they had packed for the day, my friends and I pulled out a couple mickeys of assorted dark liquor (naturally) and got down to celebrating Sailor Moon.

-These were some of burning questions that I was able to ask some of the loyal Moonies on Toronto's Centre Island.
+I put these questions to some of the loyal Moonies on Toronto's Centre Island.

-Stefan Maroni, 29, and Noel Scott, 30, were dressed as "Tuxedo Masc" and "Bear Sailor Moon" respectively, to put a twist on the characters.
-It might have been their first time cosplaying together but they knew more about the Sailor Moon scene than most.
-They have faith that the moonie will survive in the future.
+Stefan Maroni, 29, and Noel Scott, 30, were dressed as "Tuxedo Masc" and "Bear Sailor Moon," respectively, to put a twist on the characters.
+It might have been their first time cosplaying together, but they knew more about the Sailor Moon scene than most.
+They have faith that the Moonies will survive in the future.

-With the Crystal reboot of the series released this past year, it's given a younger generation the opportunity to watch the series.
+The Crystal reboot of the series, which was released this past year, has given a younger generation the opportunity to watch the series.
 This new wave of animation doesn't come without controversy though, as a lot of people just don't like the way it looks.
 Combined with unfamiliar character voices from new actors, the new show isn't sitting well with some.

 Wayne Good is 34 years old and has been watching Sailor Moon for almost 20 years.
 He's also decorated himself with five major tattoos of the main scouts, because he wanted to be the first guy to get all the full-body sailors tattooed on him.